Special Announcement to all City of Philadelphia employers:

 The law makes the following an unlawful practice:

-- To inquire about a prospective employee’s wage history, require disclosure of salary history, or condition employment or consideration for an interview or employment on disclosure of salary history, or retaliate against a prospective employee for failing to comply with any salary history inquiry or for otherwise opposing any act made unlawful by this Chapter.
+- To inquire about a prospective employee’s salary history, require disclosure of salary history, or condition employment or consideration for an interview or employment on disclosure of salary history, or retaliate against a prospective employee for failing to comply with any salary history inquiry or for otherwise opposing any act made unlawful by this Chapter.

-- To rely on the salary history of a prospective employee from any current or former employer of the individual in determining the wages for such individual at any stage in the employment process, including the negotiation or drafting of any employment contract, unless such applicant knowingly and willingly disclosed his or her wage history to the employer, employment agency, employee or agent thereof.
+- To rely on the salary history of a prospective employee from any current or former employer of the individual in determining the wages for such individual at any stage in the employment process, including the negotiation or drafting of any employment contract, unless such applicant knowingly and willingly disclosed his or her salary history to the employer, employment agency, employee or agent thereof.

 This law will require a review of the hiring process in place, including any documentation or forms that all applicants must complete, and may require changes to that process.